madef/generate-psmodule-archive/README.md

 By default the archive is generated on the current directory.
-To generate all archive on a specific directory difine the env var GMA_REPO :
+To generate all archives on a specific directory define the env var GMA_REPO :

 ```
   GMA_REPO=/home/madef/Workspace/ps/repo